teamBangazon/BangazonCLI/README.md

 5. Add a product to the shopping cart
 6. Complete an order
 7. Remove customer product
-8. Update product information
+8. Update product information*
-9. Show stale products
+9. Show stale products*
-10. Review revenue report for a customer
+10. Review revenue report for a customer*
-12. Leave Bangazon CLI
+12. Leave Bangazon CLI*

+* Options not available in Bangazon Command Line Operating System Version 1.0

 ### Option 1.
 Create a customer account
 Allows the user to create a new customer account.